FoxInFlame/MyAnimeListAdder/README.md

 #### New features of Version 1.3.3

 - A link to open QMAL from a MAL anime page!
 (Even though it probably won't be useful)
+- Import tags from anime genre (uses FoxInFlame's MAL scraper)
+- Update Interval in Minutes (in the options).
-- Fixed 9 bugs.
+- Fixed 11 bugs.
 - Probably more.

 #### Removed features from previous version (1.3.2)

-- Nothing.
+- Update Interval in Seconds (in the options).

 #### Next up for 1.X, 2.0, and later on.